How Social Engagement Drives Sales

 A. I had a customer who was connected to someone I was interested in speaking with.
 I asked that person to send an introduction on my behalf.
 Once he did that, I sent a LinkedIn InMail referencing the type of work I do and how I’ve helped companies similar to theirs.
 Sometimes I just send a LinkedIn request with a note to say that someone suggested I reach out.
-A social outreach on LinkedIn InMail works better for me than an email, which always runs the risk of getting caught in SPAM filters.
+A social outreach on LinkedIn InMail works better for me than an email, which always runs the risk of getting caught in spam filters.

-Q. What kind content/posts (industry newsletters, connection’s posts, etc.) do you use when posting?
+Q. What kind of content/posts (industry newsletters, connection’s posts, etc.) do you use when posting?
 How do you use them?

 A. Ideas from thought leaders and influencers, articles from HR Executive and well-known trade mags.
 Even if it’s not specifically about compensation (my industry), I’ll post business advice in general.
 If my connections share a post, I’ll often share and ‘Like’ it.
-If I have an onsite meeting with someone I haven’t meet before, I’ll also look up their social media footprint to learn more about them to identify what, if anything, we have in common.
+If I have an onsite meeting with someone I haven’t met before, I’ll also look up their social media footprint to learn more about them to identify what, if anything, we have in common.

 Q. What are some of the key pointers you’d offer someone about how to use social media for business development efforts?

 A. If I want to connect with someone, I’ll send them a request with a note naming our common connections.
 My advice would be to use the search feature to see what commonalities you have in your networks, especially on LinkedIn.
 I also make it a point to do outreach after hours and on weekends because, let’s face it, most of us execs do work during those hours when there’s less noise competing for our attention.

 Q. What business benefits have you seen from using social media?